 Discussion of the proposed 2024 Budget and CIP Review

 Councilmember Doyle stated he is happy with the proposed 2024 Budget after removing the full-time investigator from the Law Enforcement Contract.
 Councilmember Kirkeide stated the City of Ham Lake is in good financial shape even with the rising costs of inflation.
 It was discussed that Option #1, which would remove the full-time investigator from the Sheriff’s Contract and still includes use of $64,665 of fund balance reserves to fund the General Fund operations.
-Interim Finance Director McMackins stated that the City Tax Rate for 2024 would be 18.866% with the Tax Capacity at 4.22%
+Interim Finance Director McMackins stated that the City Tax Rate for 2024 would be 18.866% with the tax levy increase at 4.22%

 There was discussion of the Revolving Street Fund and if the amount is going to be reduced to a transfer of $1 million in 2025.
 Mayor Kirkham stated that it should be an increase for 2025 in the amount of $1.1 million.